-Dr. Lan Fu received MSc degree from the University of Science and Technology of China in 1996 and PhD degree from the Australia National University in 2001.
-Dr. Lan Fu is currently an Australian Research Council (ARC) Future Fellow at the Dept. of Electronic Materials Engineering, ANU.
-Dr. Lan Fu has published over 100 journal/conference papers, two book chapters and held two US patents.
-Dr. Lan Fu was the recipient of the prestigious IEEE Photonic Society Graduate Student Fellowship (2000), ARC Postdoctoral Fellowship (2002) and ARF/QEII Fellowship (2005).
-Dr. Lan Fu is a senior member of IEEE, IEEE/Photonics and EDS societies, and the Chapter Chair of the Nanotechnology Council of IEEE ACT Section.
+Lan Fu received MSc degree from the University of Science and Technology of China in 1996 and PhD degree from the Australia National University in 2001.
+Lan Fu is currently a Professor at the Dept. of Electronic Materials Engineering, Research School of Physics and Engineering, ANU.
+Prof. Lan Fu has published over 170 journal/conference papers, two book chapters and holds two US patents.
+Prof. Lan Fu was the recipient of the prestigious IEEE Photonic Society Graduate Student Fellowship (2000), Australian Research Council (ARC) Postdoctoral Fellowship (2002), ARF/QEII Fellowship (2005) and Future Fellowship (2012).
+Prof. Lan Fu is a senior member of IEEE, IEEE/Photonics and EDS societies, and Nanotechnology Council of IEEE ACT Section.

-Dr. Lan Fu’s main research interests include design, fabrication and integration of optoelectronic devices (lasers and photodetectors) and high efficiency solar cells based on low dimensional III-V compound semiconductor structures including quantum wells, self-assembled quantum dots and nanowires grown by metalorganic chemical vapour deposition (MOCVD).
+Prof. Lan Fu’s main research interests include design, fabrication and integration of optoelectronic devices (LEDs, lasers and photodetectors) and high efficiency solar cells based on low dimensional III-V compound semiconductor structures including quantum wells, self-assembled quantum dots and nanowires grown by metalorganic chemical vapour deposition (MOCVD).